yashu1wwww/Leetcode-Live-Ranking-Finder/README.md

 # Leetcode-Live-Ranking-Finder

-LeetCode Live Ranking Finder: Enter the URL or username of a LeetCode user at
+LeetCode Live Ranking Finder: Enter the username of a LeetCode user at

 https://leetcode-badge.vercel.app/